atharaq/atharaq.github.io/computability-s24/lesson0.md

   \end{align}
   $$
 2. Write down any questions you have about the reading under question 5 in the .tex file.
-3. Compile the .tex file to a PDF, and upload the PDF to the assignment space on Moodle.
+3. Compile the .tex file to a PDF, and upload the PDF to the assignment space on BrightSpace.
+Make sure to double check that your PDF is viewable before you upload.